Zvonimir Boban: FIFA

 On 30 May 2016, Boban was appointed FIFA's Deputy Secretary-General, focusing on developing the game and the organization of competitions.
 He has been immediately among the endorsers of the implementation of technology on the field and played a fundamental role in the development of the video assistant referee.
 In fact, during the 2018 World Cup played in Russia, the first-ever with the VAR, he lived in Moscow alongside Pierluigi Collina, chairman of FIFA's Referees' Committee, and Massimo Busacca, head of FIFA's Refereeing Department, thus bringing referees' world closer to the Institutions.
 On 14 June 2019, after three years in office, he resigned.
 FIFA President Gianni Infantino had words of thanks for the Croatian: "I cannot thank Zvonimir enough for everything he has done for FIFA and for the game of football over the last three years by our side.
 Nobody embodies football better than he does and he has always worked for the good of the game.
 Many of the positive changes that we have made over the last three years could not have been achieved without Zvone.
 He has shown the same commitment, heart, and passion at FIFA that characterized his attitude on the pitch.
 We will miss him a lot at FIFA."
 One of Infantino's collaborators at FIFA said it was a massive loss, especially now that his work was beginning to make a difference for the whole organization.

-Milan
+AC Milan

-In June 2019, Boban resigned from his FIFA job to return to his former club A.C.
-Milan where he was hired as a Chief Football Officer, the closest cooperator of the club's technical director Paolo Maldini.
-However, he was sacked on 7 March 2020, after he publicly criticized club owner Ivan Gazidis, who negotiated a possible job offer with German manager Ralf Rangnick for the 2020−21 season behind Boban and Maldini's backs.
+In June 2019, Boban resigned from his FIFA job to return to his former club AC Milan where he was hired as a Chief Football Officer, the closest cooperator of the club's technical director Paolo Maldini.
+However, he was sacked on 7 March 2020, after he publicly criticized club CEO Ivan Gazidis, who negotiated a possible job offer with German manager Ralf Rangnick for the 2020−21 season behind Boban and Maldini's backs.